 Irritable Bowel Syndrome (IBS) is a serious, long-term condition, so how do I manage an employee with IBS?
-We are asked.
 IBS can cause disability and disrupts the working lives of many.
-Around 10-20% of the UK population living with IBS, this represents a significant number who are affected in the workplace.
-It is estimated that Britain’s businesses lose almost £3 billion every year through sick days related to gut health.
+Around 10-20% of the UK population live with IBS, this represents a significant number who are affected in the workplace.
+Britain’s businesses estimate they lose almost £3 billion every year through sick days related to gut health.

 As an employer, you may be unaware of IBS and its debilitating effects on those who have the condition.
 Understanding ways in which you can help your staff who have IBS will allow them to continue working to their full capacity.
 Be aware that stress is often an important factor in those with IBS.
 If they feel unable to approach you, it might make their condition worse.
 Although you may find it a little uncomfortable at first, talk to your employee about what you can do to support them.

 Workplace changes to consider flexible working, provide easy access to toilets, allow your employee to take regular work breaks, and ensure effective monitoring and management of workload.

 Am I Obliged to Make Special Allowances for Them?